DanMorriss/lumos-online-banking/README.md

 #### Check Account Balance

 A user can check their account balance and will be shown a table containing all past transactions.
 Then below the table a final account balance is disaplayed.
+To return to the account home the user has to press the return key.

 #### Deposit Funds